25 Jul Best of The Summer Fair 2016 | A Free Oregon Cannabis Event

-Sunday’s Summer Fair was a big step forward for the Oregon cannabis industry.
+Sunday’s Summer Fair in Portland was a big step forward for the Oregon cannabis industry.

-Cannabis enthusiasts had the opportunity to gather in an expo-like setting, where they were able to meet businesses and farms, consume publicly and even receive free samples.
+Cannabis enthusiasts had the opportunity to gather in an expo-like setting, where they were able to meet reps from dispensaries, processors and farms, consume publicly and even receive free samples.

 As such, exhibitors jumped at the chance to represent the cannabis industry in a positive light.
-And if you weren’t already convinced at the strides this industry has made, the professionalism shown at The Summer Fair proves that businesses are pushing full-force to be taken seriously as a responsible industry.
+And if you weren’t already convinced by the strides this community has made, the professionalism shown at The Summer Fair proves that businesses are pushing full-force to be taken seriously as a responsible industry.

 It’s clear that cannabis companies have begun to embrace the need for quality marketing, so I would like to compliment The Summer Fair’s exhibitors on doing just that!

-From well-designed booths and merchandise, to great coupons and giveaways, the Oregon market is clearly stepping up their game.
-Here are some key marketing takeaways worth keeping in mind for your business’s next cannabis consumer event:
+From well-designed booths and merchandise, to great offers, coupons and giveaways; the Oregon market is clearly stepping up their game.
+Here are some key marketing takeaways worth keeping in mind for your business’s next cannabis related consumer event:

 Built entirely from wood, the Eco Firma booth couldn’t have been easy to design, build, or set up!
 But it looked beautiful, and its unique design made it a clear standout in the minds (and memories) of attendees.

-By displaying their flower in a variety of unique glass cannisters, High Noon was able to create a sleek, memorable booth design that upgraded the standard glass jar display and supported the New Age feel of their brand design, all without breaking the bank.
+By displaying their flower in a variety of unique glass cannisters, High Noon (another Oregon based cannabis farm) was able to create a sleek, memorable booth design that upgraded the standard glass jar display and supported the New Age feel of their brand design, all without breaking the bank.

 Events are not the time to be stingy.
-The more samples and freebies you can give to consumers, the more impressed people will feel about your company!
-The local dispensary Shango Cannabis won the day in that respect, offering samples of flower, shatter, AND edibles with multiple options of each that guests could choose from.
+The more samples and freebies you can give to consumers, the more excited people will feel about your company!
+Shango Cannabis, one of the first multi-state producers, processors & cannabis retailers won the day in this respect; Offering samples of flower, shatter, AND edibles with multiple options of each that guests could choose from.

-Putting good design and practicality first, Bend’s cannabis dispensary Oregrown offered a huge variety of pens, t-shirts, mugs, stickers, and much more.
-If the eye-catching cannabis merchandise wasn’t enough, they even offered guests a spinning wheel for the chance to take home one of the items for free!
+People want merch that puts good design and practicality first; and that’s exactly what the Bend Oregon based cannabis dispensary, Oregrown accomplished.
+They offered a huge variety of pens, t-shirts, mugs, stickers, and much more.
+If the eye-catching cannabis gear wasn’t enough, Oregrown let guests spin their prize wheel for a chance to take home one of the items for free!

-The merchandise selection, along with the free game, made Oregon one of the most popular stops at the fair.
+The merchandise selection, along with the free game, made Oregon one of the most popular stops at the 2016 Portland Summer fair.

 These guys obviously know their brand, and understand what their market wants.
-Although they had a smaller selection than Oregrown, Self Made did such a fantastic job with their merch that I heard a ton of compliments just in the few minutes I was at their booth!
+Although they had a smaller selection than Oregrown, Self Made did a fantastic job with their merch.
+I heard a ton of compliments in just the few minutes I was able to spend at their booth!

 The lesson?
-That targeting the right audience is just as important as having a large selection.
+Targeting the right audience & meeting consumer need is just as important as having a large selection.

-Half of the struggle with consumer events is what to talk about.
-Some cannabis businesses discuss their product, others their process, and some choose to print brochures to do all that work for them.
-Half Baked Labs did a great job entertaining their booth guests, by offering tasty samples, invaluable info and interesting visuals without overwhelming them.
+Much of the struggle with consumer events is what to talk about.
+Some businesses discuss their product, others their process, and some choose to print brochures to do all that work for them.
+Half Baked Labs (a Portland Oregon based cannabis edible company) did a great job entertaining their booth guests without overwhelming them.
+They offered tasty cannabis infused samples, invaluable info and interesting visuals.

-There were a handful of spinning-wheel and raffle contests at The Summer Fair 2016, but very few required visitors to participate outside of the event.
+There were a handful of spinning-wheel and raffle games at The Summer Fair 2016, but very few required visitors to participate outside of the event.
 Shadowbox Farms did a great job engaging the cannabis community around their marketing efforts, by offering a highly desirable prize and requiring social media participation for the chance to win it.
+Tactics like this have helped position them as a leading producer in the Oregon Cannabis industry.

 Bang for your Budget: Pruf Cultivar